amonje/consul/website/source/docs/agent/acl-rules.html.md

 allows for flexible rules like an empty prefix to allow read-only access to all resources, along with some specific prefixes that allow write access or that are denied all access.
 Exact matching rules will only apply to the exact resource specified.
+The order of precedence for matching rules are, DENY has priority over WRITE or READ and WRITE has priority over READ.

 We make use of the
 [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl/) to specify